 Performance outcomes Acceptable outcomes Complies Comments ecosystem processes such as water quality, hydrology, geomorphology and biophysical processes; (b) does not negatively impact the movement of wildlife at a local or regional scale; and (c) avoids noise, light, vibration or other edge affects, including weed and pest incursion on identified environmental values.
 Note-A supporting Ecological Assessment Report is prepared in accordance with Planning Scheme Policy 2 - Ecological Assessment Reports.
-Regulated vegetation inters ecting a watercourse PO3 Where within a 'Waterway ~ Complies.
-Vegetation clearing in areas mapped as 'Regulated vegetation intersecting a watercourse', identified as 'Waterway' and 'Waterway buffer' on the Environmental buffer' on Environmental Significance - Waterway Overlay Maps (OM-004p- z) AO3.1 No development is proposed with 10 metres of the mapped unnamed waterway.
-Significance - Waterway Overlay Maps (OM-004p-z) is avoided unless wildlife interconnectivity between habitats is maintained or enhanced at a local and regional scale, to the extent that migration or normal movement of significant species between habitats or A minimum setback in accordance with Table 8.2.4.3B is provided between development and the top of the high bank of a 'Waterway' identified on the Environmental Significance - Waterway Overlay Maps (OM-004p- z).
-No development is proposed within the Barron River waterway buffer. normal gene flow between populations is not inhibited.
+Regulated vegetation inters ecting a watercourse PO3 Vegetation clearing in areas mapped as 'Regulated vegetation intersecting a watercourse', identified as 'Waterway' and 'Waterway buffer' on the Environmental Significance - Waterway Overlay Maps (OM-004p-z) is avoided unless wildlife interconnectivity between habitats is maintained or enhanced at a local and regional scale, to the extent that migration or normal movement of significant species between habitats or Where within a 'Waterway buffer' on Environmental Significance - Waterway Overlay Maps (OM-004p- z) AO3.1 A minimum setback in accordance with Table 8.2.4.3B is provided between development and the top of the high bank of a 'Waterway' identified on the Environmental Significance - Waterway Overlay Maps (OM-004p- z). ~ The waterway buffer for Devil Devil Creek is misaligned and does not cover the subject site.
+Notwithstanding, there is no new development proposed in proximity to Devil Devil Creek. normal gene flow between populations is not inhibited.
 Note-A supporting Ecological Assessment Report is prepared in accordance with Planning Scheme Policy 2 - Ecological Assessment Reports.
-Where within a 'Waterway buffer' on Environmental Significance - Waterway Overlay Maps (OM-004p- z) AO3.2 No clearing of native vegetation is undertaken within the minimum setback identified at AO3.1. ~ Complies.
-No clearing of native vegetation is proposed.
+Where within a 'Waterway buffer' on Environmental Significance - Waterway Overlay Maps (OM-004p- z) AO3.2 No clearing of native vegetation is undertaken within the minimum setback identified at AO3.1. ~ The waterway buffer for Devil Devil Creek is misaligned and does not cover the subject site.
+Notwithstanding, there is no new development proposed in proximity to Devil Devil Creek.
 Waterways and wetlands